About Us > Faculty & Staff > Faculty > Janet Paluh

 Recent Publications and Book Chapters:

 - S.F.
 Bush, J.L.
 Paluh, G. Piro, V. Rao, V. Prasad, and A. Eckford (2015) Defining Communication at the Bottom.
-IEEE Journal on Selected Areas of Communication (JSAC): Molecular, Biological and Multi-Scale Communications. accepted with revisions.
+IEEE Journal on Selected Areas of Communication (JSAC): Transactions in Molecular, Biological and Multi-Scale Communications (T-MBMC).
+Accepted, in press Oct 2015

 - Z.T.
 Olmsted, A. Colliver, and J.L.
 Paluh (2015) The Kinesin-tubulin complex: Mechanistic considerations in structure and function.
 Cell Health and Cytoskeleton, Volume 2015:7, 83-97.